-- (3) After turning the power OFF and ON, select [Mainte] on the maintenance screen, switch the menu by the Menu change button and then select [Format]. - (4) When "Input the password" is displayed, enter the password for the machine parameter in the setting area and then press [INPUT] key. - (5) When "Format NC memory?
+- (3) After turning the power OFF and ON, select [Mainte] on the maintenance screen, switch the menu by the Menu change button and then select [Format]. - (4) When "Input the password" is displayed, enter the machine tool builder password in the setting area and then press [INPUT] key. - (5) When "Format NC memory?
 (Y/N)" is displayed, press "Y".
 "Format complete" will be displayed. - (6) Turn the power ON again and select [Mainte] --> [Psswd input] on the maintenance screen.
-Enter the machine parameter password in the setting area and press the [INPUT] key.
+Enter the machine tool builder password in the setting area and press the [INPUT] key.